Nature in the City

 How can we, in practise not just in theory, design healthy natural communities into our human ones so that they work to our benefit?
 I have a few suggestions:

-On the edge of the Aviation Parkway, in the neighbourhood of Carson's Grove where I live, there was a small marsh.
+On the edge of the Aviation Parkway, in the neighbourhood of Carson's Grove where I used to live, there was a small marsh.
 Only a hectare in size, its value was not acknowledged by its owners, the federal government.
 But, grey tree frogs knew how special it was.
 Hundreds gathered there each spring to breed, the largest concentration of them in the north-eastern quarter of the City.
 The marsh bottom was home to mosquito-eating dragonfly nymphs by the thousands, puddle ducks used it spring through fall, the meadow at its edge was home to dozens of kinds of butterflies....
 To me, it was a perfect example of the value that urban wildlife places can bring to us all.
 Small - neighbourhood size.
 Inexpensive - it looked after itself.
 Educational - it was full of fascinating life, changing through the seasons.
 And, it was beautiful to its residents who share our world with us, and to me.

 The federal government didn't care - they sold most of it off for a building project.
 The province didn't care either - they overruled the City of Ottawa's attempt to protect it as a natural area.
 The areas where the tree frogs lived are now buildings and streets.
 The marsh, its source of water replaced by sewer-drained basements, is gone except for a few lingering cattails, and puddles in spring.